 ●Tokyo Station to Haneda Airport (Official name: Tokyo International Airport)

 Haneda Airport is not as far from Tokyo Station as Narita Airport.
 The distance from Tokyo Station via highway is only 20 kilometers (12 miles).
 Currently, Haneda Airport is planning to boost the number of international flights in time for the 2020 Tokyo Olympics.
-Since the opportunity for the people visiting Japan to use this airport will increase in the near future, it is smart to confirm its relationship with Tokyo Station.
+Since the opportunity for the people visiting Japan to use this airport will increase soon, it is smart to confirm its relationship with Tokyo Station.
 Below is the travel time by bus and train.

 ・Tokyo Station (leaves from Yaesu North Exit) to Haneda Airport (Terminal 1): 40 min.

-If you take a bus, there is a "Limousine Bus" which goes back and forth between Tokyo Station and Haneda Airport.
-The travel time is about 40 minutes, the fare is 930 yen for an adult and 470 yen for a child under 12 years old.
+If you take a bus, there is a "Limousine Bus," which goes back and forth between Tokyo Station and Haneda Airport.
+The travel time is about 40 minutes, and the fare is 930 yen for an adult and 470 yen for a child under 12 years old.

 If you take a train, the combination of the JR line and Keihin Kyuko Dentetsu is the fastest and cheapest way to go to the airport.
 First, take the Keihin Tohoku Line (bound for Kamata) from Tokyo Station and head to Shinagawa Station.
 Then, if you take the Keikyu Main Line Airport Express (Bound for Haneda Airport domestic terminal line) at Shinagawa Station, you will arrive at Haneda Airport in about 40 minutes.
 The fare is 572 yen for prepaid IC card and 580 yen for a ticket.

-While there is no big difference in time between the bus and the train, there is a big difference in fare.
+While there is no significant difference in time between the bus and the train, there is a big difference in fare.
 In the end, it will depend on your circumstances.

 If you find you got to the wrong airport, stay calm and breathe.
 The first thing you should do is to have a good grip on how much time is left.
 The best choice for you depends on the time and the situation.
 The shortest access time and fee in general public transportation are as follows: